Getting Started¶

 What are the system requirements?

-Minimum: Python 3.11, UV 0.8.13, Go 1.23, Rust 1.85 Recommended: Python 3.12+, latest UV, Go, and Rust Platforms: Linux (full), macOS (full), Windows (beta)
+Minimum: Python 3.11, UV 0.8.13, Go 1.24, Rust 1.85 Recommended: Python 3.12+, latest UV, Go, and Rust Platforms: Linux (full), macOS (full), Windows (limited)

-See Installation → System Requirements for details.
+See Installation โ System Requirements for details.

-Is FlavorPack production-ready?
+Is FlavorPack production-focused?

 How do I package a Python app with dependencies?